• Menu

 The legendary city of Mycenae holds a special place in Greek mythology, especially in the Homeric stories.

-The city was said to have been created by Perseus and would later become the kingdom of Agamemnon, emblematic protagonist at the head of the Achaean army during the Trojan War.
+The city is said to have been founded by Perseus and later became the kingdom of Agamemnon, the iconic leader of the Achaean army during the Trojan War.

 Mycenae was also associated with a host of mythical characters who inspired poets, storytellers and playwrights through the centuries: Clytemnestra, Iphigenia, Electra or Orestes.